ingorohlfing/Bayes_hypotheses/README.md

 ## Multiple non-exclusive hypotheses in Bayesianism
 **Ingo Rohlfing**

-A short post on non-exclusivehypotheses in Bayesianism using the discrete version of Bayes' theorem.
+A short post on non-exclusive hypotheses in Bayesianism using the discrete version of Bayes' theorem.
 Please see [the PDF](Bayes_hypotheses.pdf) for the post and [the R script](Bayes_hypotheses.R) for producing it.